7sDream/tui-markup/README.md

 The example is shown in Windows Terminal, using the following command:

-`cargo run --example tui --features tui -- examples/help.txt`
+`cargo run --example ratatui --features ratatui,crossterm -- examples/help.txt`

 The source markup text of this article can be found in [examples/help.txt].